 Embedded Intelligence (EI) requires the use of sensors, communications and processing that are embedded into the product, process or service in order to meet specific objectives.
 As such, the embodiment of EI depends on a multidisciplinary approach for a successful implementation.

 We see Embedded Intelligence as the integration of intelligence into products, processes and services so they work better and can increase productivity, efficiency and connectivity.

 a truly multi-disciplinary subject area

-Intel predicts that the integration of embedded processors with sensors, intelligence, wireless connectivity and other components with high level operating systems, middleware and system integration services for industries including medical, manufacturing, transportation, retail, communication, consumer electronics and energy will take a development direction that makes intelligent designs become a part of all of our lifestyles.
+It has been predicted that the integration of embedded processors with sensors, intelligence, wireless connectivity and high level operating systems will make intelligent designs become a part of our lifestyle.

-Our researchers are at the forefront of the latest developments in Embedded Intelligence and supported by over 40 academic members of staff at Heriot-Watt and Loughborough specialised in this field.
-They are part of a cohort of students recruited every year, the majority of which are working on industrially critical research problems for major companies as well as for SMEs, world-leaders in their fields.
+Our graduates contributed to developments in Embedded Intelligence solutions during their studies, and beyond.
+They were supported by over 40 academic members of staff and all of them were co-sponsored by industrial specialists in various fields of relevance to EI.
+Our researchers were part of a cohort of students recruited every year and they worked on industrially relevant research problems for large companies as well as for SMEs, and nonetheless world-leaders in their fields.

-Each researcher follows a bespoke and strategic individualised industry-informed programme of training over a period of four years, comprising:
+Each researcher followed a bespoke and strategic individualised industry-informed programme of training over a period of four years, comprising:

 Translational training in essential underpinning knowledge for embedded systems and technology; Transferable skills to fulfil expectations of their future leadership roles in the industry, in society and as entrepreneurs.